jfabello/gc-platform-api-client/docs/classes/conversations-api.md

 - [`patchConversationsEmailMessagesDraft`](#patchconversationsemailmessagesdraft) - Reset conversation draft to its initial state and/or auto-fill draft content
 - [`patchConversationsEmailParticipant`](#patchconversationsemailparticipant) - Update conversation participant
 - [`patchConversationsEmailParticipantAttributes`](#patchconversationsemailparticipantattributes) - Update the attributes on a conversation participant.
 - [`patchConversationsEmailParticipantCommunication`](#patchconversationsemailparticipantcommunication) - Update conversation participant's communication by disconnecting it.
+This endpoint does not update wrapup.
 - [`patchConversationsEmailParticipantParkingstate`](#patchconversationsemailparticipantparkingstate) - Update conversation by setting its parking state
 - [`patchConversationsMessage`](#patchconversationsmessage) - Update a conversation by disconnecting all of the participants
 - [`patchConversationsMessageParticipant`](#patchconversationsmessageparticipant) - Update conversation participant
 - [`patchConversationsMessageParticipantAttributes`](#patchconversationsmessageparticipantattributes) - Update the attributes on a conversation participant.
 - [`patchConversationsMessageParticipantCommunication`](#patchconversationsmessageparticipantcommunication) - Update conversation participant's communication by disconnecting it.
+This endpoint does not update wrapup.
+- [`patchConversationsMessagingIntegrationsAppleIntegrationId`](#patchconversationsmessagingintegrationsappleintegrationid) - Update an Apple messaging integration
 - [`patchConversationsMessagingIntegrationsFacebookIntegrationId`](#patchconversationsmessagingintegrationsfacebookintegrationid) - Update Facebook messaging integration
 - [`patchConversationsMessagingIntegrationsInstagramIntegrationId`](#patchconversationsmessagingintegrationsinstagramintegrationid) - Update Instagram messaging integration
 - [`patchConversationsMessagingIntegrationsOpenIntegrationId`](#patchconversationsmessagingintegrationsopenintegrationid) - Update an Open messaging integration